 If you’re looking to get your credit reports from all three major credit reporting bureaus (Equifax, Experian and TransUnion), your first stop should probably be AnnualCreditReport.com.
 It’s important to review all three reports, because they may not all contain the same information.

 By law, you are entitled to one free copy of your credit report from each of the bureaus each year, and this site is the only place authorized by the federal government to give you access to all three at once.

-(Editor’s note: Equifax, Experian, and TransUnion are offering free weekly credit reports through April 2021 due to the coronavirus pandemic.)
+(Editor’s note: Equifax, Experian, and TransUnion are offering free weekly credit reports through 2022 due to the COVID-19 pandemic.)